magento/pagebuilder-docs/docs/styling/override-pagebuilder-styles-themes.md

 ![Page Builder frontend theme files](../images/pagebuilder-frontend-theme-files.svg) _Frontend theme directory structure_

-The first three numbered callouts (1, 2, 3) in the theme directory structure are identical to those described for the [admin theme](#admin-themes).
+The first three numbered callouts (1, 2, 3) in the theme directory structure are identical to those previously described for the admin themes.
 The only difference is that the `_module.less` file should be named `_extend.less`.

 4. **_extend.less**.
 The `_extend.less` file is required and must be added directly to your frontend theme's `source` directory.
 Magento uses this file to add your frontend styles to the `pub/static/frontend` output in a location within the `styles-m.css` where they override (instead of replace) the default frontend styles, including Page Builder's default content-type styles.
 Like the `_import.less` files, the `_extend.less` file should only contain `@import` statements.
 In our example, our `_extend.less` contains the same two imports as seen in `module.less`: